cs480x-22c/a2-DataVis-5Ways/README.md

 Overall I would use this again if I were trying to develop code so people could learn from it(i.e. teaching).
 I would not use it for personal projects again.

+Only manipulated weight data to make data points larger.

 FYI: I made the design decision to not include grid lines since they made it less obvious when points were overlapping.

 ![d3](img/a2-d3Plot.png)

 # Flourish

+Flourish is where you can turn your data into stunning charts, maps and interactive stories.

+It was the quickest and easiest by far to complete.

+Super easy and intuitive.
+Had amazing load times as well, could not have been faster.

+A slight knock is that some small features were missing, such as being able to show a legend for the sizes(might be wrong but i looked for almost an hour).

+I would use this afain if I neede to get a really good scatter plot really fast.

+No data manipulation was needed.

 ![d3](img/a2-flourish.png)

 ## Technical Achievements